 In compliance with federal regulations set forth under the Higher Education Act of 1965, as amended, below is a summary of consumer information that must be made available to all students at Saint Paul.
 Each topic provides a brief description of the information that must be disclosed and provides access to the information.

 For additional information about Saint Paul’s accreditations and approvals, please visit the Accreditation page.
-For questions or to review the institution’s accreditation documents, please contact Jayme Lawlor, Assessment and Compliance Coordinator.
+For questions or to review the institution’s accreditation documents, please contact Kim Warren, Registrar and Director of Financial Aid.

-Saint Paul offers the following degree programs at both of its campus locations:
+Saint Paul offers the following degree and certificate programs at both of its campus locations:

 - Master of Divinity